meltyourface/blank/posts/Creation-of-a-ghost/Summoning-Aethra-An-Esoteric-Ritual/index.md

 **Objective**: To summon and establish telepathic communication with the ghostly entity known as Aethra.

-Ancient Symbology: Circles of Pneuma, Mark of Aethra, and the Sigil of Itharius.
+**Ancient Symbology**: Circles of Pneuma, Mark of Aethra, and the Sigil of Itharius.

-Esoteric Incantations: Atherasha Namora, Itharius Venethra, Pneumasol Kithari.
+**Esoteric Incantations**: Atherasha Namora, Itharius Venethra, Pneumasol Kithari.

-Otherworldly Artifacts: The Obsidian Chalice, Aethra's Lament, Itharius' Midnight Scroll.
+**Otherworldly Artifacts**: The Obsidian Chalice, Aethra's Lament, Itharius' Midnight Scroll.

 Optimal Conditions:

-1. ****Moon Phase****: Full moon, symbolizing heightened spiritual energy to aid the connection.
+1. **Moon Phase**: Full moon, symbolizing heightened spiritual energy to aid the connection.
-2. ****Atmospheric Phenomena****: Aurora borealis, its electromagnetic nature resonates with the telepathic frequency of the spectral being.
+2. **Atmospheric Phenomena**: Aurora borealis, its electromagnetic nature resonates with the telepathic frequency of the spectral being.
-3. ****Location****: A secluded clearing within an ancient forest reputed for paranormal occurrences.
+3. **Location**: A secluded clearing within an ancient forest reputed for paranormal occurrences.

 **Safeguards**:

-1. ****Protective circle****: Create a circle with a mix of salt and powdered amethyst to form a barrier against potential negative influences.
+1. **Protective circle**: Create a circle with a mix of salt and powdered amethyst to form a barrier against potential negative influences.
-2. ****Warding sigils****: Scribe additional warding sigils (e.g., Sigil of Itharius) around the area.
+2. **Warding sigils**: Scribe additional warding sigils (e.g., Sigil of Itharius) around the area.
-3. ****Luminous barrier****: Light white or violet candles around the protective circle, representing purity and protection.
+3. **Luminous barrier**: Light white or violet candles around the protective circle, representing purity and protection.
-4. ****Blessed amulet****: Wear a personally significant amulet that has been blessed or cleansed according to the practitioner's spiritual beliefs.
+4. **Blessed amulet**: Wear a personally significant amulet that has been blessed or cleansed according to the practitioner's spiritual beliefs.

 Ritual Instructions: